Triston Casas Preview, Player Props: Red Sox vs. Astros

-The Boston Red Sox, including Triston Casas (batting .273 in his past 10 games, with a double, two home runs, four walks and four RBI), take on starting pitcher Cristian Javier and the Houston Astros at Fenway Park, Monday at 7:10 PM ET.
+The Boston Red Sox and Triston Casas, who went 1-for-3 with a double and two RBI last time out, battle Jose Urquidy and the Houston Astros at Fenway Park, Tuesday at 7:10 PM ET.

-In his previous game, he collected two extra-base hits (2-for-4 with a double, a home run and two RBI) against the Dodgers.
+In his last game he had a one-hit performance (1-for-3) against the Astros.

 Triston Casas Game Info & Props vs. the Astros